 In the analysis, foreign-currency amounts were translated into euros using the current closing rate as at the end of the reporting period.
-For floating-rate non-derivative financial instruments, the future interest payment flows are generally forecast using the most recently contractually fixed interest rates.
-Forward interest rates are
+For floating-rate non-derivative financial instruments and floating-rate interest payments from derivative financial instruments, the future interest payment flows are generally forecast using the most recently contractually fixed interest rates.
+The analysis only includes cash outflows from financial liabilities.
+For derivative instruments that are liabilities at the end of the reporting period, the undiscounted net payments are shown given a contractually specified net settlement; if gross settlement is contractually specified, the undiscounted payment inflows and outflows are presented separately.
+Cash inflows from financial assets were not included.